Massachusetts Hourly Paycheck Calculator

 Are bonuses and commissions taxed differently?

-They’re supplemental wages.
-Employers may use a flat federal supplemental rate or aggregate with regular wages; MA state withholding and PFML also apply.
-Enter amounts separately to compare methods.
+Supplemental wages may use flat federal rate or aggregate with regular wages; MA state and PFML also apply.
+Enter separately to compare methods.

 Yes.
-Multiply typical weekly hours by 52, add expected overtime/tips/bonuses, then run the estimate with your frequency and deductions to view an approximate annual net total.
+Multiply weekly hours by 52, add expected overtime/tips/bonuses, and run the estimate with pay frequency and deductions for annual net pay.

 State List